aksiooma/Chatlyst/README.md

 ## Backend Environment Variables

-To run the backend of the WittyAI project, you need to set the following environment variables in your `.env` file located in the backend directory:
+To run the backend of the Chatlyst project, you need to set the following environment variables in your `.env` file located in the backend directory:

 - `API_KEY`: The API key for accessing the OpenAI GPT services.
 - `API_URL`: The URL endpoint for the OpenAI API.